 After a well-rested holiday, AR weekly is back, this time with a immersive headset edition, bringing you the latest of news related to AR and MR headsets.
-So what's happened the past month in headsets – with many companies like Lenovo and Magic Leap focusing on enterprise solutions we also have an endless stream of Apple AR patents along with the new and improved Hololens 2.
+So what's happened the past month in headsets – with many companies like Lenovo and Magic Leap focusing on enterprise solutions we also have an endless stream of Apple AR patents along with the new and improved HoloLens 2.

 Niantic and Qualcomm are joining forces to build 5G-ready AR glasses.
 Qualcomm announced a new chipset, XR2, built specifically to power AR and VR devices.
-Niantic on the other hand will focus on making their gaming architecture to be compatible with AR glasses and more specifically - Qualcomm’s chip.
+Niantic on the other hand will focus on making their gaming architecture to be compatible with AR glasses, and more specifically - Qualcomm’s chip.

 The headset, along with its pricing, is otherwise the same with only some minor updates.
 Magic Leap is also using this new device to launch an operating system update and a software suite that appeals to professional customers.

-The newly released Hololens 2 is getting all the praise.
+The newly released HoloLens 2 is getting all the praise.
 Improved hand gesturing along with added eye-tracking add interactivity that feels natural.
 It’s improved comfortability along with a flip-up visor means getting in and out of experiences more convenient.

-In the latest of Apple patent news a patent for eye-tracking or “gaze tracking” and a prediction system for prediction the users gaze patterns.
-The human eye having a tendency to sift from one fixation point to another, called saccadic movements, which can make it hard to track or render graphically.
+In the latest of Apple patent news, a patent for eye-tracking, or “gaze tracking”, and a prediction system for the users gaze patterns.
+The human eye having a tendency to shift from one fixation point to another, called saccadic movements, can make it hard to track or render graphically.

 The patent states audio signals from every person is processed using a 3D positioning meta-information so that those wearing earbuds could actually hear the voice coming from a point in space, and that voice becoming louder and clearer when turning your head – just as it does in the real world.